 We have since completed X-ray Computer Tomography (CT) scans of all these new cores.
 Over the past few weeks, we cut, opened, and described all remaining cores from both of our 2022 field campaigns.
 This came to a total of 51 separate logs!
 As well as making detailed descriptions of key tephras and any deformation features, we collected samples for grainsize analyses.

-About 19 of the 51 core segments cut and logged over the past weeksSamples taken from the cores for grainsize analyses
+About 19 of the 51 core segments cut and logged over the past weeksSamples taken from the cores, now awaiting grain size analyses

 In the coming weeks, will continue labwork on these samples and study the 3D imagery provided by the CT scanning.